10 Scrumptious Comfort Foods That Soothe the Soul [+ Recipes]

 Perhaps it’s just me - but when I’m stressed or feeling overwhelmed, I can’t shake off the need to eat anything fried.
 Though I love all fried foods, if were to choose just one, fried chicken would have to be it!

 The great news is that there are many recipes out there that allow us to make and enjoy plenty of finger-lickin’ good fried chicken that won’t be detrimental to our health.
-Be sure to check out Jamie Oliver’s tutorial video on how you can prepare his crispy and tasty oven-fried Southern-style fried chicken.
+Be sure to check out how you can prepare a crispy and tasty oven-fried Southern-style fried chicken.

 9. Chocolate cake